edgedb/edgedb/docs/ui/ui_home.rst

 EdgeDB tutorial.

-As such, the quickest way for newcomers to EdgeDB to start interacting with a working database via the UI in EdgeDB is by doing the following:
+As such, the quickest way for newcomers to EdgeDB to start interacting with a working database with populated objects in the UI can be done in just three steps:

 - ``edgedb project init`` on the command line to start an instance,
 - ``edgedb ui`` on the command line to open the UI,
 - Clicking on ``Create example database`` to create the example database.

-Clicking on any of the databases on the UI homepage will take you to its dashboard.
+Clicking on any of the databases on the UI homepage will take you to its own dashboard.